The Portal for ArcGIS 10.9 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

-- If you've configured ArcGIS Pro or Drone2Map licenses with your organization, optionally upgrade ArcGIS License Server Administrator.
+- If you configured ArcGIS Pro or Drone2Map licenses with your organization, optionally upgrade ArcGIS License Server Administrator.
 When upgrading ArcGIS License Server Administrator, members with ArcGIS Pro licenses will be unable to access ArcGIS Pro.
 If members are currently logged in to ArcGIS Pro, they will see a message stating that the program will be closed in twenty-four hours.
 Members can complete or save their work within this time period.
-You will need to import the same license file (.json) that you imported into your portal into the ArcGIS License Server Administrator.
+You must import the same license file (.json) that you imported into your portal into the ArcGIS License Server Administrator.

 Esri recommends using the portalScan.py script to check for security best practices with your upgraded ArcGIS Enterprise portal.

-- You must additionally install the Web Styles setup to use a complete set of 3D symbology from Scene Viewer.
+- You must additionally install the Web Styles setup if you want to use a complete set of 3D symbology from Scene Viewer.
 For additional information, see Scene Viewer requirements.

 Note:Starting at 10.6, you can also use the upgradeportal command line utility to complete the upgrade and post-upgrade operations silently.
 In the command line, navigate to your <Portal install directory>/tools/upgradeportal folder and run the following: upgradeportal.bat -lf <path to portal json file> -s.
 For assistance, run the command with -h or --help.